EdbMails EDB Recovery and Migration software

 3. You may have to perform a soft repair on the recovered database and bring it to the clean shutdown with eseutil/r.

-1. How to restore Exchange 2016 mailbox from recovery database?
+2. How to restore Exchange server 2016 mailbox from recovery database?

-• Step 1: Create a recovery database for Exchange 2016
+• Step 1: Create a recovery database for Exchange server 2016

-The first step is to create a recovery database from the Exchange Management Shell.
-Ensure you have sufficient space to copy the backup database and log files to their own folders.
-You can create the RDB with the New-MailboxDatabase cmdlet.
+The first step in restoring Exchange server 2016 mailboxes from a Recovery Database (RDB) is to create the RDB using the Exchange Management Shell.
+Before creating the database, ensure you have sufficient space on your server to store the backup database and its associated log files in separate folders.
+To create the recovery database, use the New-MailboxDatabase cmdlet.

-For instance, the following cmdlet creates the recovery database named RDB1 on the mailbox server MBX1.
+For example, the following command creates a recovery database named RDB1 on the mailbox server MBX1:

 New-MailboxDatabase -Recovery -Name RDB1 -Server MBX1

-This following example creates the recovery database RDB1 on the Mailbox server MBX1 using a custom path for the database file and log folder.
-Make sure to name the recovery database the same as the one you'll restore from the backup in the following step.
+This example demonstrates how to create a recovery database named RDB1 on the Mailbox server MBX1, specifying custom locations for the database and log files.
+Ensure the recovery database name matches the one from your backup, as this will be used in the restore process.

 New-MailboxDatabase -Recovery -Name RDB1 -Server MBX1 -EdbFilePath "C:\Recovery\RDB1.EDB" -LogFolderPath "C:\Recovery\RDB1"